LFattorini/Capstone-project-churn-prediction-Udacity/README.md

 We explore several **binary classification models**, where the target variable is 0 if the customer did not churn and 1 otherwise.

-**To identify the best model** that helps us in predicting custome churn, we complete the following tasks: <br>
+**To identify the best model** that helps us in predicting customer churn, we complete the following tasks: <br>

 - **Analyze and preprocess the data**
 - Use **Machine learning pipelines**